mind-owner-fork/git-repo-clean/README.md

   -h, --help		show usage information
   -p, --path		Git repository path, default is '.'
   -s, --scan		scan the Git repository objects
-  -b, --branch		set the branch to scan, default is master -l, --limit		set the file size limitation, like: '--limit=10m' -n, --number		set the number of results to show
+  -b, --branch		set the branch to scan, default is current branch -l, --limit		set the file size limitation, like: '--limit=10m' -n, --number		set the number of results to show
   -t, --type		set the file type to filter from Git repository